Harsha-D/Youtube-Video-Summarizer/README.md

 # Youtube-Summarizer
-Chrome Extension that gives a summary of any YouTube video with English subtitles
+Chrome Extension that gives a summary of any YouTube video with English subtitles.
+Implemented using T5 machine learning model (text-to-text) in python through flask.